Condition expressions¶

 is_exclusive_dependency_of¶

-Checks whether a Component is exclusively introduced through another Component.
+Checks whether a Component is only introduced through another Component.

 Returns true only if every path from the project root to the receiver passes through a matching component.